 Deliverables/Milestones Due Date Status Comments

 Identify and document existing 1/1/2019 Completed

 management information, work

 management processes, and work

 management systems, and future

 required management information.

-Identify mid-term enhancements 7/1/2019 Completed Completed 7/31/19.
+Identify mid-term enhancements 7/1/2019 Completed

-that can be implemented by •
+that can be implemented by

 7/1/2020 and prepare of list of

 targeted enhancements.
 Create a

 milestone schedule for

 implementation.
 Cost benefit

 analysis to be provided.

+-

-Implement short-term enhancements by 7/1/2019 and prepare summary of changes implemented.
-7/1/2019 Completed 4 of 5 short term enhancements have been completed.
-The one that is not completed is the implementation of the Computer Aided Dispatch (CAD) system.
-It is expected to be completed between Q1 and Q2 of 2020
+Implement short-term 7/1/2019 Completed 4 of 5 short term enhancements

+enhancements by 7/1/2019 and have been completed.
+The one

+prepare summary of changes that is not completed is the

+implemented. implementation of the Computer

+- Aided Dispatch (CAD) system.

+It is expected to be completed

+between Q1 and Q2 of 2020

-Identify long term enhancements 7/1/2020 Not Started
+Identify long term enhancements 7/1/2020 In Progress

 that can be implemented by

 7/1/2021 and prepare a list of

 targeted enhancements.
 Create a

 milestone schedule for

 implementation.
 Cost benefit

 analysis to be provided.

-Implement mid-term enhancements 7/1/2020 Not Started
+Implement mid-term enhancements 7/1/2020 In Progress

-by 7/1/2020 and summarize . '
+by 7/1/2020 and summarize

 implemented enhancements.

 Implement long term enhancements 7/1/2021 Not Started

-by 7/1/2021 and summarize :
+by 7/1/2021 and summarize

 implemented enhancements.